 The concept of modding Cyberpunk 2077 is pretty meta, when you think about it.
 It was also basically inevitable that any open-world role-playing game with so much hype surrounding its release would almost immediately be modded, in some cases beyond recognition, by a loving community.

-The best Cyberpunk 2077 mods on PC
+- The best Cyberpunk 2077 mods

-Secondly, modding is always done at the player's own risk and is not officially supported by CD Projekt Red.
-This means that not only could your game become corrupted, but the next official update could throw even the most diligently tested mod into disarray without warning.
+Before we start, a few necessary caveats.
+Modding is always done at the player's own risk and while it is currently supported by CD Projekt RED (especially given the introduction of their own modding tool, REDmod), the next official update could throw even the most diligently tested mod into disarray without warning.

-How to install Cyberpunk 2077 mods on PC
+How do you install Cyberpunk 2077 mods?

 In order to install a mod for Cyberpunk 2077, you'll generally need to start by locating where your game files are stored within your PC.

 If you're playing on GOG, the files can be found in the GOG Games/Cyberpunk 2077 sub-folder.
-Meanwhile if you're using Steam, you can find the game files in the following rabbit warren of sub-folders: Steam Library/Steamapps/common/Cyberpunk 2077.
+Meanwhile if you're using Steam, you can find the game files in the following rabbit warren of sub-folders: Steam Library/SteamApps/common/Cyberpunk 2077.

 However, depending on which drive(s) you save to, these folders can sometimes be a little harder to find — often (but not always) they'll be hiding in your Program Files (x86) folder, for example.